What is GDPR?

 The right of rectification: our users can update their information anytime they need through their profile page.

-The right of erasure: Our users can request to delete their account and all the information related to it via our live chat or via emailing us at [email protected]
+The right of erasure: Our users can delete their account themselves from the interface (if they are not on a paid plan), or send us a request to delete their account and all the information related to it via our live chat or by emailing us at [email protected]

 The right to restrict processing: We have processes in place to ensure that we respond to a request for restriction without undue delay and within one week of receipt.
 We have appropriate methods in place to indicate and restrict the processing of personal data on our systems.